 4. Keep Extra Beverages On Hand

 When you are woken up to the sound of drilling, it can be difficult to remember that you and the remodeling crew are on the same team and have the same objective: Making an addition or renovating a space so it becomes more functional and beautiful.
-One way to contribute to a sense of camaraderie and solidarity with your renovation team is to keep a selection of tea, coffee or soda on hand to share with them.
-You can purchase these beverages in bulk so you’re always prepared to make the most of any opportunity to have a down to earth chat with the crews.
+One way to contribute to a sense of camaraderie and solidarity with your renovation team is to keep a selection of tea, coffee, or soda on hand to share with them.
+You can purchase these beverages in bulk so you’re always prepared to make the most of any opportunity to have a down-to-earth chat with the crew.

 5. Implement Dust Barriers

 Dust can be a problematic byproduct of renovations, especially for young children or people with allergies or other respiratory problems.
 You can’t entirely prevent the creation and dissemination of dust and debris during your remodeling project, but key measures can be taken to mitigate it.
 Your renovation team will help with this, setting up temporary walls and covering up venting in the construction area to deter dust and debris from getting into your HVAC system and spreading to other parts of your house.

 6. Communicate with Your Home Remodeling Team